I got diagnosed with APD back in 1980 when I was just 8 years old (3rd grade).

-The single most important thing I hope you learn is that you can have auditory processing disorder and still be very happy and a success in life.
+The single most important thing I hope you learn is that you can have auditory processing disorder and still be very happy and successful in life.
 Yay!

-It doesn't ever go away, but it also doesn't matter if you don't let it.
+APD doesn't ever go away, but it also doesn't matter if you don't let it bother you.

 Pursue your strengths while working on your weaknesses.
 It will take extra effort, but NEVER give up.
 Ever.